American Ranger 1 (AR1) Gyroplane

 Gyroplane cannot stall, cannot spin, take much less space than any other aircraft with wings, can transport relatively easily in a trailer, can fly very slow, can handle very strong winds and mid day turbulence with comfort and ease, takes small space to takeoff and can land in almost in its own length and can take you where you want to go at over 100 mph as well.

-American Ranger 1 (AR1) is a modern US made gyroplane with tandem seating, convertible option (fully enclosed or windshields).
+American Ranger 1 (AR1) is a modern US made gyroplane with tandem seating, convertible option, coming soon (fully enclosed or windshields).
 It combines design, style balanced with ever important safety and performance.
 It takes you anywhere you want to go in style and complete comfort, cutting through turbulence and high wind better than most reaching speeds as high as 120 mph and it can fly as slow as 25 mph.
 You can sight see around your environment slowly in complete control and comfort as gyroplane does not stall like an airplane.

 AR1 has the unique option in its class and price range to have the ability to fly semi-open cockpit with windshields or with a fully enclosed canopy with cabin heat in winter months.
 This gives the user the best of both worlds in one gyroplane.
 The enclosed canopy can also be ordered and installed by the user at any point